 - Plant a rain garden to decrease runoff from storm water.

 - Don’t leave grass clippings on driveways and sidewalks; they will just wash into the storm drain.
-And, definitely don’t rake clippings into the street or creek.
+Also, don’t rake clippings into the street or creek.

 - Have your soil tested to determine its nutrient needs.
 Make fertilizer type and application decisions based on the soil test.